-In order to study the performance of AEGART on the engine for which it is designed, the HP emulator rig can be used while $m_t = 1$.
+In order to study the performance of AEGART and its corresponding engine, the HP emulator rig can be used while $m_t = 1$ .

-Fig. 8 shows the speed tracking performance in which induction machine resembles the behavior of the engine shaft for the coupled PMM for a 40 % drop in throttle (at t=5s) and then a rise at (t=15s).
+Fig. 8 shows the speed tracking performance in which induction machine resembles the behavior of the engine shaft for the coupled PMM for a 40 % drop in throttle (at t=10s) and then a rise at (t=20s).

 Fig. 8.
-Speed tracking of HP shaft emulator (engine transient, $m_t = 1$)
+Speed tracking of HP shaft emulator (engine transient, $m_t = 1$ )

-Fig. 9 shows the IM torque, as a fraction of the rated torque, applied to emulator shaft in order to resemble the engine speed reference.
+Fig. 9 shows the IM torque as a fraction of rated torque applied on emulator shaft in order to resemble the engine speed reference.

-Fig. 10 shows that PMM q-axis current controller keeping the DC bus voltage at 270 volts during extracting power from HP shaft for the steps of 10 and 20 kW (shown in Fig. 11).
+Fig. 10 shows that PMM q-axis controller keeps the DC bus voltage at 270 volts during extracting power from HP shaft for the steps of 10 and 20 kW (shown in Fig. 11).

-The power off-take shown in Fig. 10 is simulated during descent phase of the flight at 30000ft for which the speed tracking of the emulator is shown on Fig. 12.
+The power off-take shown in Fig. 12Fig.
+10 is simulated during descent phase of the flight at 30000ft for which the speed tracking of the emulator is shown on Fig. 12.
 As it can be observed Speed tracking error during power off-take is less than 0.1 %.